 But what if I told you there is a deliberate approach to boosting these numbers in a big way?
 That’s where conversion rate optimization comes in.

-What Exactly Is Website Conversion Optimization?
+What Exactly Is Website Conversion Optimisation?

-Here’s the low-down: if marketing is pushing people through your door, CRO is making sure they’re not just leaving empty handed.
+Here’s the low-down: if marketing is pushing people through your door, CRO is making sure they’re not just leaving empty-handed.

 The Psychology Behind Why People Don’t Convert

-The majority of people landing on your website are in “browsing” mode – they’re comparing options, doing research and deciding whether or not they can trust you with their cash.
+The majority of people landing on your website are in “browsing” mode —they’re comparing options, doing research and deciding whether or not they can trust you with their cash.
 Your role is to shepherd them from insecurity into confidence.

 - Doubt: On trust and credibility.
 Visitors keep trying to figure it out: “Is this real?
 Will they deliver?
 What if something goes wrong?”
-Your website should answer these questions head on.
+Your website should answer these questions head-on.

 Overcome these two psychological roadblocks and you’ll see a significant increase in the percentage of visitors who take action.